project-anuvaad/anuvaad-corpus-tools/data-validation-pipeline/readme.md

 It mainly does things like :

 *  Avoid whitespaces
-*  Removes wrong-language sentences from a dataset
+*  Removes wrong-language 'sentences' from a dataset
 *  Removes un-necessarily placed special characters
-*  Removes un-necessary HTML Tags in between sentence
+*  Removes un-necessary HTML Tags in between sentences
 *  Removes bullets, numbering and similar unwanted characters from the beginning of a sentence.
 *  In case of parallel datasets, it drops of the corresponding row in case if a particular field is found wrong.